Pre-lab Exercise: Surface Anatomy of the Back

 - Cover the wrapped hands, feet, and head with a plastic bag and tie with string to prevent drying out.

 - Turn the cadaver face-down (prone) on the table.

-2. IN-LAB SURFACE ANATOMY EXERCISE: Bony landmarks on the Back
+2. IN-LAB SURFACE ANATOMY EXERCISE: Bony landmarks on the back

 - External occipital protuberance

-- Spine of the 7th cervical vertebra
+- Spinous process of the 7th cervical vertebra

 - Spine and medial border of scapula

 - Last two ribs (floating ribs 11 and 12)